 Anthem’s LiveHealth Online program is available to MMEHT members.
 Using LiveHealth Online, you can have a private video visit with a doctor via technology to assess your symptoms and determine if testing for COVID-19 is warranted.
 You may also get quick care for a common health issue, or access a provider through the Employee Assistance Program (EAP).

 In addition, Anthem’s Sydney Care App now includes a Coronavirus Assessment tool.
 This will give you a quick and easy way to assess your symptoms and then, if you choose to, the app can connect you with a doctor through a LiveHealth Online video session or a Virtual Care text session right from your phone.

-Through June 14, 2020, Anthem will waive member cost shares for telehealth visits, including visits for mental health, will be waived for providers in the Anthem network.
+Through September 30 2020, cost shares for telehealth and telephone-only visits, including visits for mental health, will be waived for providers in the Anthem network.

 Employee Assistance Program (EAP) Resources

 The Anthem EAP has resources available to assist you and your family members through this unsettling and difficult time.

 The Health Trust, in conjunction with Anthem, provides an EAP to all employers that participate in the Health Trust health plan.
 The Anthem EAP covers all employees, even those who are not enrolled in the health plan.
 It also covers family members of employees living with the employee.
 Unfortunately, retirees are not eligible to use this service.